 208 N. Craig Street

-Locals for years dine on Butterjoint’s pierogies for celebrations or from day to day.
-We recommended the pierogies with kielbasa, featuring greens, caramelized onions, pickled beets, sauerkraut, and sour cream.
+For years, locals have enjoyed Butterjoint’s pierogies at celebrations or just for an everyday meal.
+We recommend the pierogies with kielbasa, featuring greens, caramelized onions, pickled beets, sauerkraut, and sour cream.

 Church Brew Works